UniversityOfHelsinkiCS/llm-research/rag/README.md

 npm start -- load data/ohtu myIndex
 ```

+Intermediary chunks will be stored in /pipeline for debugging

 ```bash
 # Query rag from "myIndex"
 npm start -- query myIndex what is scrumbut?